1245ym/TheCoreTweaking-Utility-/README.md

-# 🚀 Ultra Lean Windows Optimization Utility(COMING SOON,I AM UPGRADING IT)
+# 🚀 Ultra Lean Windows Optimization Utility

 SCROLL ALL THE WAY TO THE BOTTOM FOR THE UTILITY LAUNCHER ⬇️ FIRST READ MY README.MD FIRST (RECOMMENDED)